Program ManagerMeet our expert

 SFS is actively tracking the confirmed coronavirus cases, deaths, mortality rate, and mitigation measures in Latin America.
 While every country varies in terms of its testing capabilities, cases are present in every Latin American country.
 Updated below is a sampling of these countries, sourced from local government websites and their social media platforms.

 At first glance, Brazil appears to have the worst contagion in the region with the highest gross number of confirmed cases and coronavirus related deaths.
-When adjusting per capita, however, Chile, Peru, and Panama (in that order), have worse community spread of the virus than Brazil, each surpassing 75 cases per 10,000 inhabitants.
-Chile’s numbers have soared in the last month, leading the region with 144 cases per 10,000 inhabitants, whereas a distant Peru comes in at 85 cases per 10,000 inhabitants.
-Chile and Peru also lead the region in COVID-19 related deaths per capita at 2.9 and 2.8 per 10k, respectively.
+When adjusting per capita, however, Panama, Peru, and Chile, (in that order), have worse community spread of the virus than Brazil, each surpassing 250 cases per 10,000 inhabitants.
+Panama leads the region with 288 cases per 10,000 inhabitants, whereas Peru comes in at 263 cases per 10,000 inhabitants.
+Peru also leads the region in COVID-19 related deaths per capita at 10.3 per 10k.

-The average Case Fatality Rate (CFR) of COVID-19 in Latin America dropped, again, to 4.51 percent.
-The outlier is Mexico with 12.29% CFR as it more than doubled in COVID-19 related cases and tripled in related deaths in the last month.
-Nicaragua’s erratic reporting has seemed to normalize with 2,519 confirmed cases and 74 deaths.
-Aside from Belize, Ecuador, and Guyana, the rest of the region has a CFR under 5 percent closer to the regional average.
+The average Case Fatality Rate (CFR) of COVID-19 in Latin America dropped, again, to 3.6 percent.
+The outlier continues to be Mexico with a 10.16% CFR.
+Nicaragua’s erratic reporting has seemed to normalize with 5,353 confirmed cases and 154 deaths.
+Aside from Bolivia and Ecuador, the rest of the region has a CFR under the 3.6% regional average.

-Despite being in the midst of the contagion, about half the countries in Latin America are beginning a phased opening of their economies, while the other half have extended their quarantines through July into August.
-Data shows the region has administered almost one million tests, however, this is only a fraction of the almost 650 million people that live in Latin America.
+Confirmed cases are still increasing in the region, although at a slower rate, and countries in Latin America are completely open or beginning a phased opening of their economies.
+Only Argentina and Venezuela are imposing total quarantines, while Bolivia, Brazil, Chile, Honduras, and Peru have partial quarantines based hourly or by region.
+Data shows the region has administered over forty million tests, however, this is still only a fraction of the almost 650 million people that live in Latin America.